 Instead, call a licensed professional plumber to diagnose your sewer stoppage problem.
 As we’ve explained in a previous post, a sewer leak cannot be found with a sewer camera inspection but sewer stoppages can.

-If you have any questions about sewer backups, give us a call the professional plumbers at Discount Plumbers in the Minneapolis/Saint Paul area.
+If you have any questions about sewer backups, give us a call.
+We’re professional plumbers at Discount Plumbers in the Minneapolis/Saint Paul area.
 We are happy to discuss any issues you’re having, and always keep your specific needs and budget in mind.